Strong, 5.2 magnitude earthquake in Puerto Rico

-YAUCO, Puerto Rico (Reuters) - A 5.2 magnitude earthquake cracked walls and brought down power lines in Puerto Rico on Friday as the Caribbean island recovered from its worst quake in over a century on Tuesday.
+YAUCO, Puerto Rico, Jan 10 (Reuters) - A 5.2 magnitude earthquake cracked walls and brought down power lines in Puerto Rico on Friday as the Caribbean island recovered from its worst quake in over a century on Tuesday.

 The latest temblor took place at 6:26 p.m.
 (5:26 p.m.
-EST), with its epicenter around 4 km (2.5 miles) from Indios on the island’s southern coast, the U.S. Geological Service reported.
+EST), with its epicentre around 4 km (2.5 miles) from Indios on the island’s southern coast, the U.S. Geological Service reported.

 Local residents posted tweets showing damage from the quake, which one described as “super strong.”